 The Bear Creek Academy works with at-risk youth who have great potential to be productive citizens of the community.
 The academy is structured into five phases with an estimated length of one year (Long Term) to two years (Youth Treatment Program).
 For youth to complete the program, they have to complete a required amount of points (in custody portion) or time (aftercare portion) to pass each phase.
 Points received are based on an evaluation system, rating the youth's participation in the academy elements with an opportunity to earn up to 50 points a day.
-Additionally, youth will be required to participate in Child and Family Team (CFT) meetings, participate in Bear Creek Academy review hearings both in custody and post custody and participate in the Learn.
-Inform.
-Network.
-Know.
-(L.I.N.K.) program (if found appropriate).
 The mission of the Bear Creek Academy is to strive to make positive changes in how youth committed to the academy think and behave to prepare them to return to their families, their community and live a delinquent-free life.

 The Bear Creek Academy consists of two Deputy Probation Officers who are funded by YOBG.
-A Deputy Probation Officer is housed at the Juvenile Facility whose primary responsibility is to interface with youth participating in the in-custody portion of BCA.
-This officer is responsible for the transition of the youth back into the community and connecting them with the aftercare Deputy Probation Officer.
-Additionally, this officer also participates in the Review Board for youth assigned to the BCA Program.
+Both Deputy Probation Officers are housed in the Juvenile Justice Correctional Complex and their primary responsibility is to interface with youth who are participating in the in-custody portion of BCA.
+The BCA Officer's roles and responsibilities include, but are not limited to:

+- Routinely assists in conducting criminogenic risk/needs assessments of each youth to identify risk factors related to reoffending as well as strengths and protective factors that might mitigate those risk factors - Works closely with the youth and other multi-disciplinary treatment team members to develop treatment goals, case plans, and transition plans - Transport youth to appointments and community-based vocational/educational programs and services - Monitors and documents the youth's progress toward their rehabilitation goals, and communicates with the multi-disciplinary team members regarding the youth's progress in meeting their treatment goals and potential barriers to the reintegration process - Prepare case reports for court - Facilitates/co-facilitates weekly intervention groups - Participates in the Review Board for youth assigned to the BCA Program.
 The Review Board consists of a Deputy Probation Officer, a Supervising Juvenile Institutions Officer, and a Program Manager.
 The group meets weekly to discuss and review all academy movements and disciplinary actions that resulted in a loss of points in the academy.
 The Review Board will convene a special hearing if the regular board meeting is not within 48 hours, excluding weekends and holidays.